 The grantee must assure that no IDPR grant funded project will be converted to uses other than those specified in the original project agreement, without prior written approval of the Idaho Park and Recreation Board.
-Procedures for project conversions are outlined in the IDAPA Rules (See IDAPA Title 01 Chapter 31 Section 26.01.31 Rule 350).
+Procedures for project conversions are outlined in Board Policy 5040 (See IDAPA 26.01.31 Rule 450).